Vajram-And-RaviVajram-And-Ravi

 • The sites are judged to contain “cultural and natural heritage around the world considered being of outstanding value to humanity.

-History and Background of World Heritage Sites
+World Heritage Sites Background

 • The Convention defines the kind of natural or cultural sites that can be considered for inscription on the World Heritage List by meeting specified criteria.